The Oak Leaf

 "The journalism courses I took at the Santa Rosa Junior College gave me a huge head start in my journalism degree and subsequent career.
 Not only did I learn the basic principles of news reporting and writing, I also dipped my feet in multimedia journalism and gained experience as a published writer through the student newspaper, The Oak Leaf.
 These learning opportunities set me apart when I transferred to San Francisco State University as a journalism student."

-Nashelly Chavez, staff reporter, The Sacramento Bee
+Nashelly Chavez, staff reporter, The Santa Rosa Press Democrat

 "I tried a Journalism class on a whim, and learned more about writing from my next three semesters with SRJC's Journalism program than I had learned in my entire academic career.
 The hands-on experience I gained from working with instructor Anne Belden and class colleagues on The Oak Leaf newspaper led to the development of stronger communication skills, the ability to deal with interpersonal relationships and important industry tips, like maintaining a list of sources.